i-e-b/Dave/README.md

 Bold is created by expanding regular by 30 em units in CJK mode.
 Italic is created by skewing regular by -9 degrees.

+## TODO

+- Should clean up warnings given by Font Bakery ( https://simoncozens.github.io/fontbakery-web/ ), especially for the fixed-width settings